 Rhetoric is the art of speaking and convincing others without regard to the truth of the premises.

-In the Western world, there is currently an increase in the discussion of animal rights, in its other variants.
-In the ethical and moral component, there are currently six theoretical positions on the use of animals: Contractarianism, utilitarianism, the view of animal rights, the view of the relationship, the view of respect for nature and the hybrid view.
+In the Western world, there is currently an increasing discussion of animal rights in its other variants.
+In the ethical and moral component, there are presently six theoretical positions on the use of animals: Contractarianism, utilitarianism, the view of animal rights, the view of the relationship, the view of respect for nature, and the hybrid view.

-A moral theory that claims that only individuals who can understand and choose to participate in an agreement or “social contract” may have moral rights.
+A moral theory claims that only individuals who can understand and participate in an agreement or “social contract” may have moral rights.

-People do not have the obligation to treat animals morally or give them rights.
-Contractarianism had strong support over the centuries and is still an influential reason why many people are antithetical in conferring rights over animals.
+People are not obligated to treat animals morally or give them rights.
+Contractarianism had strong support over the centuries and is still an influential reason many people are antithetical in conferring rights over animals.

-A philosophical current that has as its principal actions that produce the greatest benefit and utility for all, and is used to describe any ethical position that judges whether an action is right or wrong in considering whether the consequences of an action are good or bad.
+A philosophical current has principal actions that produce the most significant benefit and utility for all.
+It is used to describe any ethical position that judges whether an action is right or wrong in considering whether the consequences of an action are good or bad.

-Far from a utopian vision, utilitarianism focuses on consequences rather than on intentions.
+Far from a utopian vision, utilitarianism focuses on consequences rather than intentions.

-Calculating the positive or negative consequences of actions allows us to have a more developed and own critical reasoning, evading ethical systems based on rules of right x wrong.
+Calculating the positive or negative consequences of actions allows us to have more developed and critical reasoning, evading ethical systems based on rules of right x wrong.

-The simplicity of utilitarianism avoids many of the problems arising from ethical approaches that compel it to follow rules or principles.
+The simplicity of utilitarianism avoids many problems arising from ethical approaches that compel it to follow the rules or principles.

 A model that defends animals individually and their needs.

-The interests of all affected beings count, but other things are to be considered as well.
+The interests of all affected beings count, but other things are also to be considered.

 What matters is respectful treatment, including respect for life.

-Comparing animal rights view with utilitarianism can be helpful in some situations.
+Comparing the animal rights view with utilitarianism can be helpful in some situations.

-The nature of the human-animal relation and strength of the specific human-animal bond are the focus.
+The focus is on the nature of the human-animal relationship and the strength of the specific human-animal bond.

-A useful view for professionals that deal directly with humans and nonhumans.
+A valuable view for professionals that deal directly with humans and nonhumans.

 According to the relational view, our duties still concern individual animals.

-Focus the protection of species, genetic integrity, ecosystems, and other collective entities matter.
+Focus on protecting species, genetic integrity, ecosystems, and other collective entities matter.

-In a hybrid view, one holds a view that is distinct from each of the original views but combines elements from at least two of them.
+In a hybrid view, one holds a distinct view from each original view but combines elements from at least two.

-The most common combination is to join elements from utilitarianism and the animal rights view.
+The most common combination is to join elements of utilitarianism and the animal rights view.

 Companion animal studies

-I will always defend that all subjects and studies should be impartial and serious, whether or not the results are reliable for humans.
-Future research should not focus on the benefits from A to B (or vice versa), but the short, medium, and long-term consequences of these activities for both A and B respecting the scientific model integrally.
+I will always defend that all subjects and studies should be impartial and honest, whether or not the results are reliable for humans.
+Future research should not focus on the benefits from A to B (or vice versa) but on the short, medium, and long-term consequences of these activities for both A and B, respecting the scientific model integrally.

-This view is due to the almost inexistence of studies on the harmful effects for non-human animals of their use for social, therapeutic and sporting activities.
-The few studies that exist at the moment are mostly with inconclusive results that “require further research.”
-Coincidentally (or not), some studies follow the popular market, the social trends and, with a quick search, we found that third parties involved in these areas sponsor them.
+This view is due to the almost inexistence of studies on the harmful effects for non-human animals of their use for social, therapeutic, and sporting activities.
+The few studies that exist at the moment are primarily with inconclusive results that “require further research.”
+Coincidentally (or not), some studies follow the popular market and social trends, and, with a quick search, we found that third parties involved in these areas sponsor them.

 Science is the systematic knowledge of the physical or material world acquired through observation and experimentation.
 Science is a process, not a conclusion.

 Science does not answer moral questions.
-What benefits (if any) that result from any kind of experiment (human or animal) do not in themselves show that some experiment is morally justified.
+What benefits (if any) that result from any kind of experiment (human or animal) do not show that some experimentation is morally justified.

-The scientific methods are principles and procedures for the systematic pursuit of knowledge involving the recognition and formulation of a problem, the collection of data through observation and experiment, and the formulation and testing of hypothesis.
+The scientific methods are principles and procedures for the systematic pursuit of knowledge involving recognizing and formulating a problem, collecting data through observation and experiment, and formulating and testing a hypothesis.

 The scientific method is a series of steps followed by scientific investigators to answer specific questions about the natural world.
 It involves making observations, formulating a hypothesis, and conducting scientific experiments.
-Scientific inquiry starts with an observation followed by the formulation of a question about what has been observed.
+Scientific inquiry starts with an observation followed by formulating a question about what has been observed.